Coronavirus could cause upheaval across Middle East - Red Cross

 Curfews and lockdowns imposed as public health measures to stem spread of the virus are already making it difficult or impossible for many to provide for their families, it said.

-The Geneva-based agency, in a statement naming Syria, Iraq, Yemen, Gaza, Lebanon and Jordan, called for authorities in the volatile region to prepare for a "potentially devastating aftermath" and a "socio-economic earthquake".
+The Geneva-based agency called for authorities in the volatile region to prepare for a "potentially devastating aftermath" and a "socio-economic earthquake".

 "The Middle East is today facing the twin threats of potential mass virus outbreaks in conflict zones and looming socio-economic upheaval.
-Both crises could have severe humanitarian consequences," said Fabrizio Carboni, ICRC director for the Near and Middle East.
+Both crises could have severe humanitarian consequences," Fabrizio Carboni, ICRC director for the Near and Middle East, said in the statement.

-The ICRC statement did not refer to Iran, which has the region's biggest outbreak, but a spokeswoman said it was supporting the Iranian Red Crescent society.
+In an interview, he told Reuters that the aftermath of the epidemic could be worse than the disease itself, "because on top of the conflict, on top of the violence, they will have to deal with the socio-economic consequences of the pandemic.
+And it's really scary," he said at a largely empty ICRC headquarters.

-Millions in the Middle East already lack health care, food, water and electricity in conflict-hit countries where prices are rising and infrastructure damaged, the ICRC said.
+Millions already lack health care, food, water and electricity in conflict-hit countries where prices are rising and infrastructure damaged, the ICRC said.

+Millions of Syrians displaced in their homeland and refugees who have fled to Lebanon, Turkey and Jordan are especially vulnerable, as are people in Yemen, where a Saudi-backed coalition has declared a ceasefire in a five-year old conflict.

-The ICRC said it had provided its first hygiene kits and protective material for central prisons run by Syria's interior ministry.
-Carboni disclosed a request to Damascus authorities in an interview with Reuters last month, saying detainees were more vulnerable than the general population.
+Carboni said that the ICRC had provided its first hygiene kits and protective material for 10 central prisons in Syria that are run by the interior ministry.

+Overcrowding and conditions would make it hard to contain any outbreaks, he said.
+"We are in dialogue with authorities to expand the support to all places of detention."

+Throughout Syria's conflict now in its 10th year, health infrastructure and personnel have been "deliberated targeted", which "weakens the collective response" to COVID-19, he said.

+"Water projects need to function, pumping stations just can't stop functioning.
+Millions of Syrians are totally dependent on food distribution, you can't stop this," Carboni added.

+"It is true in Syria but it's true in many countries affected by conflict, you need to work on both sides - the COVID emergency and the humanitarian assistance."

-Protective equipment including disinfectant has also been donated to health facilities and places of detention across Iraq with more than 45,000 inmates, the statement said.
+Protective equipment including disinfectant has also been donated to health facilities and places of detention across Iraq, the statement said.

 The ICRC regional budget this year is 565.5 million Swiss francs ($585.34 million), more than a third for Syria.